Natalie King: Venice Biennale

-Natalie King curated Tracey Moffatt for the Australian pavilion at the 57th International Art Exhibition, Venice Biennale 2017.
+Natalie King's curatorships include Tracey Moffatt's exhibition for the Australian pavilion at the 57th Venice Biennale 2017;for the first Pasifika and Samoan artist, Yuki Kihara for the New Zealand pavilion at the 59th Venice Biennale 2022; and in 2024, the inaugural Timor-Leste pavilion, Maria Madeira: Kiss and Don’t Tell at the 60th Venice Biennale 2024.

 Other institutions and projects

-Her previous roles include Chief Curator of Melbourne Biennial Lab, City of Melbourne; senior research fellow, Victorian College of the Arts, The University of Melbourne and Creative Associate of MPavilion.
+King's previous roles include Chief Curator of Melbourne Biennial Lab, City of Melbourne; senior research fellow, Victorian College of the Arts, The University of Melbourne and Creative Associate of MPavilion.

-Achievements
+Awards

-In 2018, Natalie King was selected as a finalist for the Australian Financial Review 100 Women of Influence.
-The award was established to recognize the achievements of Australian women across a broad range of professions and disciplines.
+In 2018, Natalie King was selected as a finalist for the Australian Financial Review 100 Women of Influence, an award established to recognise the achievements of Australian women across a broad range of professions and disciplines.

 In the 2020 Queen's Birthday Honours, King was awarded the Medal of the Order of Australia (OAM) for "service to the contemporary visual arts".